poplatek/payment-methods-book/dankort/dankortmobil/README.md

 # Tech

 Looks like the an existing Dankort is stored into the mobile phone via a mobile wallet.
 The service is available through the mobile apps offered by each of the supporting banks and works on Android handsets through host card emulation (HCE) and on iOS through a Bluetooth acceptance device at the point of sale.

 Like when using NFC the purchases below 200 DKK ($30) do not require PIN entry.
+This is what it says on the Dankort app page for Android and there is nothing been said about random selection.
+Perhaps this really is true and there won't be any PIN queries made below the price of 200 DKK.

+You do not need your Dankort credit/debit card to be with you when you pay via the mobile app.

+# Security

+At least the Android app does not store the card number and when you cancel the card it will also be automatically cancelled from the app, also.

 # Pricing